Not every block shape is going to fit into the same hole.

 Remember: your prizes don't have to be massive or expensive to create excitement.
 You just need to understand what your target demographic really wants, and then cater to those wants/needs.

 This is a great way to start thinking seasonally about your contest prizes.
-You can drive demand for your prizes by finding ways to tie-in seasonal events (Christmas, Valentine's Day, Halloween, etc.).
+You can drive demand for your prizes by finding ways to tie-in Seasonal Promotions (Christmas, Valentine's Day, Halloween, etc.).

-One useful idea here is to find seasonal prizes that have the widest range of appeal, beyond just your target demographic.
+One useful idea here is to find seasonal prizes that have the widest range of appeal, beyond just moving some excess inventory.

 For instance, many restaurants hold a monthly/quarterly draw using business cards that are left in a large bowl at the front door.
 They'll pick a winner periodically for a free lunch.

 Why not take that idea a step farther?
-Create actual ballots that visitors can fill out either online or at the door before entering.
-Then do a draw at the end of January for a romantic, three-course dinner for two, sometime around Valentine's Day
+Create actual ballots that visitors can fill out in your online community, your website, or at the door before entering.
+Then do a draw at the end of January for a romantic, three-course dinner for two, sometime around Valentine's Day.

 Everyone loves a free meal, but you're giving the prize winner more than that.
 You're giving them an experience as one of their prizes.
 You're also saving them from having to plan Valentine's Day themselves.
 Tons of people would appreciate these types of prizes, simply because they don’t have to spend the time and energy planning something themselves.